 This roast pork loin with potatoes recipe is very easy to prepare.
 Seasoned with garlic, onion, thyme and chives, this dish is flavorful and juicy.
 It is also simple to put together on a busy weeknight—sprinkle with a few seasonings and place in the oven to cook.

-The pork loin is actually the tissue along the top of a pig's rib cage.
+The pork loin is actually the muscle tissue along the top of a pig's rib cage.
 It is a lighter and more affordable alternative to a beef tenderloin and is prepared and cooked in the same way.
 Pork is still the "other white meat," and optimal for those watching their cholesterol and fat intake as it has significantly fewer calories, fat, and cholesterol.
 It has a mild taste—similar to chicken—and is the perfect blank canvas to add your personal touch.

 Serve the pork loin and potatoes with a vegetable side dish for a complete meal that may feel too special to serve to the family in the middle of the week!